mzareeb99/234901-Workshop-in-Competitive-Programming/README.md

 # Workshop-in-Competitive-Programming

-This is about our solution in course workshop incompetitive programming 234901 in Technion
+This is our solution in course workshop incompetitive programming 234901 in Technion, semester 2022 spring, Team 11.